 - Pekelnaya v.
 Allyn, 25 A.D.3d 111 (App.
 Div.
 1st Dept. 2005), concerning limitations on the liability of individual condominium unit owners.

 - Susser v.
 200 East 36th Owners Corp., 262 A.D.2d 197 (App.
 Div.
 1st Dept. 1999), concerning enforcement of subletting rules against shareholders.

-Mr. Luxemburg has presented seminars on a number of topics including:
+Mr. Luxemburg continues to present seminars on a number of topics including:

-- Current significant legal developments - a survey of recent cases involving cooperatives and condominiums
+- Current significant legal developments – an annual survey of recent cases involving cooperatives and condominiums

 - Coop basics for new directors - a review of the legal and practical issues that are commonly faced by directors

 - The new proprietary lease - an outline of the reasons for having a new proprietary lease and a comparison of the new form with existing leases

 - The death of the business judgment rule - an analysis of cases limiting the application of the business judgment rule

 - Transfers to trusts - a review of the issues faced by boards when a shareholder seeks to transfer an apartment to a trust or other entity

 - Legal and practical differences between coop and condos - an analysis of the ways in which these two types of living in a multiple dwelling differ and the significance for the boards